zlinao/zlinao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Recently, I completed my Ph.D. at Electronic and Computer Engineering Department and [Center for AI Research (CAiRE)](https://hltchkust.github.io/), The Hong Kong University of Science and Technology.
-Previously, I finished my Bachelor in Computer Science at Institut Teknologi Bandung.
-He serves as program committee and reviewer for various machine learning and natural language processing conferences such as ACL, EMNLP, NeurIPS, ICLR, and AAAI, and journals.
+Zhaojiang Lin is a Ph.D. candidate in Electronic and Computer Engineering at The Hong Kong University of Science and Technology and [Center for AI Research (CAiRE)](https://hltchkust.github.io/).
+He completed his Bachelor in Electronic Engineering at University of Electronic Science and Technology of China.
+His research focuses on Dialogue System, Meta-learning, Affective computing, Natural Language Understanding, and Multilingual NLP.
+He received Best Paper Awards from [RepL4NLP@ACL 2019](https://ece.hkust.edu.hk/news/paper-prof-pascale-fung-and-her-pg-students-was-selected-outstanding-papers-and-received-best) and [ConvAI@NeurIPS 2019](http://alborz-geramifard.com/workshops/neurips19-Conversational-AI/Main.html).
+He serves as the Program Committee and Reviewer for machine learning & natural language processing conferences: NeurIPS, ICLR, ICML, AAAI, ACL, EMNLP, NAACL, and journals such as Neural Processing Letters.
+He is the co-presenter of the [Deeper Conversational AI](https://nips.cc/Conferences/2020/Schedule?showEvent=16657) tutorial at NeurIPS 2020.

-My current research interests lie primarily in the area of the Natural Language Understanding, Multilingual, Cross-lingual, Code-Switching, Dialogue, and Speech.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.